OTTOREIKU/DOC-Fan-Edition/README.md

 - Hall of Fame
 Keep track of your retired horses and see which titles are giving bonuses to your entire stable.
 See which of your horses have contributed the most to your dynasty.

 - Compendium
+*In 2.0 this section is much larger and covers more of the math behind the game*
 General rules and conditions are housed here as well as an area to keep track of discovered titles and what they do along with bosses.
 Preview discovered rare coats/colors.
-*This system is much larger and covers more of the math behind the game in the 2.0 version*

 - Bosses
+*Rivals have also been added to 2.0*
 Handful of powerful boss horses that have a low chance to spawn in your races.
 Beat them to take their titles and gain permanent buffs.
-*Rivals have also been added to 2.0*

-- Trading Hub (**Not yet functional in 2.0**)
+- Trading Hub
+(**Not yet functional in 2.0**)
 Import or Export horses (Active and Retired) to trade with other players or simply generate a card for your collection.
 Horse trading data is encoded to the metadata of the generated PNG image so you can simply send someone the card file and the game can import directly from that.
 This is still a work in progress but I tried to emulate the physical cards from DOC.

 - Jockey System (**This system has been removed in 2.0**)